imjavierpalma/imjavierpalma/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ... building my portfolio.
+- 🔭 I’m currently working on ... building my portfolio and try to connect with new people.
 - 🌱 I’m currently learning ...
 Cloud Computing, AWS, DevOps, and SRE.
 - 👯 I’m looking to collaborate on ... with developers, designers, and artists around the world.
-- 🤔 I’m looking for help with ... everything about starting in tech.
+- 🤔 I’m looking for help with ... everything about starting in Tech.
 - 💬 Ask me about ... anything.
 - 😄 Pronouns: ...
 He/Him.
 - 📫 How to reach me: ... here's my [Website](https://www.javierpalma.co)